AJ is the wife to a husband with Irish blood and the mother to Irish kids. She loves to share the love and pride for Ireland.

 You are so right about the Irish contribution to the United States - I once visited Cobh in County Cork and the testimonials at the wharf to the Irish who had departed for America was incredible - politics and literature are just two areas that would be enormously different without them.

-Mel Carriere from San Diego California on August 28, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on August 28, 2016:

 Like most white people living in lands that were once part of the British Empire, I am supposed to have some Irish blood, though I couldn't tell you how much.
 The Irish made so many cultural contributions to the United States and other lands that I think most of us feel Irish, even if we are not.
 Great hub!